nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Proposal
    * corrections can net a maximum of 10 points
    * Title
-      * Change title to “comparing --- in a simulation space (HISEASE)” to allow readers to understand what HI-SEAS acronym represents
+      * Change title to “comparing --- in a simulation space (HISEAS)” to allow readers to understand what HI-SEAS acronym represents
    * Intro and background
       * Background ideas weren’t integrated together.
 Should mention the contrasting findings between the HI-SEAS and ISS ex. the difference in temporal and special findings
       * Mention the novelty of the study in the introduction and how we’re validating the differences that seem apparent (through the comparison of the results in the two papers referenced)